abevoelker/blog/source/_posts/2012-07-13-final-ode-to-openedge-abl-part-2-ruby-helps-you-rest-easy.md

 ### PUT and PATCH (update)

-To update an existing customer, we will use the HTTP methods PUT and PATCH.
+To update an existing customer, we will support the HTTP methods PUT and PATCH.
 The difference is that PUT is for completely replacing the entire customer object, while PATCH is for retaining the existing customer but only replacing *some* of its attributes (i.e. a merge).
 [PATCH][13] is relatively recent,